himanshunanda22/movie-recommender-system-spark-als/README.md

-# movie-recommender
+# Movie-Recommender

+## Description

-## Description: Developed a movie recommender system using collaborative filtering with Spark's Alternating Least Squares (ALS) implementation on the MovieLens dataset.
+Developed a movie recommender system using collaborative filtering with Spark's Alternating Least Squares (ALS) implementation on the MovieLens dataset.
 This system leverages user-item interaction data to provide personalized movie recommendations.

 ## Technologies Used: